 Create Indigenous Gullah Geechee Medicine Clothes to Bind Up The Blues

-We Are The Culture We Wear! | Small Group Workshop Limited to Four (4) Participants | 8:00 AM to 3:00 PM | Multiple Dates to Choose From
+LIVE Zoom Workshops | We Are The Culture We Wear! | 8:00 AM to 3:00 PM | Multiple Dates to Choose From | Each Session Has 12 Slots

 Learn the ancestral art of transforming everyday clothing into sacred "medicine clothes" using traditional Gullah Geechee indigo dyeing techniques.
-Rooted in the coastal Sea Island traditions of the Gullah Geechee people, this hands-on workshop explores how natural indigo was historically used not just for color, but as a spiritual and emotional balm to “bind up the blues.”
+Rooted in the coastal Sea Island traditions of the Gullah Geechee people, this hands-on workshop via Zoom explores how natural indigo was historically used not just for color, but as a spiritual and emotional balm to “bind up the blues.”

 Whether you're a textile lover, cultural heritage enthusiast, or looking for a soulful way to reconnect with your clothing, this workshop will leave you with wearable art infused with history, healing, and spirit.